Anne McGovern, department head, Latin American and Francophone Studies

 An introductory course designed to teach the student the basics of Spanish language.
 The goal of this two-semester sequence is to develop basic proficiency in Spanish in the four skills: listening, speaking, writing, and reading.
 For students who have never studied Spanish before or have taken only one year of Spanish in high school.
 Students with more than two years of Spanish may NOT take Spanish 101 or 102.

-150 Spanish Conversation (3 s.h.)
+150 Spanish Abroad (3 s.h.)
 (F)

-151, 152 Intermediate Spanish (4 s.h. each) (F: both 151 and 152)
+201, 202 Intermediate Spanish (4 s.h. each) (F: both 201 and 202)

 This two-semester sequence continues to develop the student’s proficiency in Spanish language, enabling students to communicate successfully in everyday situations.
 They will also build on their reading and writing skills.
 For students who have taken two or three years of Spanish in high school.
-Students with more than three years of Spanish may NOT take Spanish 151 or 152. *Prerequisite: SPAN 102 or equivalent.
+Students with more than three years of Spanish may NOT take Spanish 201 or 202. *Prerequisite: SPAN 102 or equivalent.

-205 Spanish Composition (3 s.h.)
+203 Advanced Grammar and Composition (3 s.h.)
 (I, W)

-A writing course designed to develop the student’s ability to write critical essays in Spanish.
-Special attention is given to developing strategies for planning, developing, and organizing a scholarly writing assignment from the first to the final draft. *Prerequisite: SPAN 201 or permission of Instructor.
+Intensive grammar review and amplification of knowledge of grammatical principles enable the student to achieve greater accuracy and idiomatic flavor in the use of oral and written language.
+This course is designed to develop the student’s ability to write critical essays in Spanish while providing an advance review of grammar.
+Special attention is given to developing strategies for planning, developing, and organizing a scholarly writing assignment from the first to the final draft. *Prerequisite: SPAN 202 or equivalent.

-210 Advanced Spanish Conversation (3 s.h.)
+210 Advanced Spanish Abroad (3 s.h.)
 (I)

 215 Let’s Talk About Movies/Hablemos de Cine (3 s.h.)
 (I)